 But nobody else was around so it was pretty cool.
 The sidewalks around Palm Coast also are pretty cool.

 Miles of smooth and flat concrete winding through the trees.
 Perfect for Doug’s SoloWheel Glide 3.
 Except Santa mistakenly failed to deliver one.
 Maybe next year.

 Because we have no SoloWheel Glide 3, the highlight of the day was dinner back at the pizza joint in the fake European Village.
 The Lower Place, Red Pearl, Sunset Delight, and Gammel Dansk made a party of ten.
 Mary and Dan (and Tori the seeing eye dog) drove us over from the marina.
 The horrors of Vietnam left Dan legally blind but they don’t seem like the kind of folks who’ll let that get in the way of adventure.
 Hell, they’ve already done the rivers.
-Clark took the only group photo but we don’t have it yet.
+Clark took the group photo.

 Anyway, we pulled out yesterday at about 8:15 under puffy clouds.
 A tad chilly but beautiful overall.